 This section is not going to talk you through how to do partial differentiation or geometric progressions but it will provide you with links to resources that help.

-A booklet has been produced entitled Maths for Economics.
-It's a fantastic source to check or revise formulae as it contains revision of arithmetic, algebra, calculus and common functions.
+We’ve produced a booklet entitled Maths for Economics.
+It’s a handy source to check or revise formulae as it contains revision of arithmetic, algebra, calculus and common functions.